cschneider/wordclock/Readme.md

 So you need 5V, GND, RX.
 Be very careful to not short circuit anything as it easily fries your ESP.
 Also do not connect the signal pin while uploading the firmware.

+## Connect to Wifi

+After uploading the sketch to your ESP8266 it will restart and try to connect to Wifi.
+If it already has stored settings it will auto connect.

+If not then it will open a Wifi network "Wordclock".
+Connect to this network and set up your real Wifi network by pointing the browser to http://192.168.4.1 .

 ## Customizing

 If you have a different work clock then you need to change the setup of the words (start and end LED number).
 This quite some work but pretty easy.